spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 As you can imagine, it is impossible for Spack to guess what URL to use to download version 1.12.0 given this URL.
 There is a solution, however.
-PyPI offers a pre-production interface for downloading Python packages that does not include a hash in the URL: https://pypi.io/packages/source/n/numpy/numpy-1.13.1.zip
+PyPI offers a new hidden interface for downloading Python packages that does not include a hash in the URL: https://pypi.io/packages/source/n/numpy/numpy-1.13.1.zip